Ketamine General Information

 Ketamine is a dissociative anesthetic.
 Generally speaking, you may experience mild sedation or “twilight,” spaciness, dizziness, a sense of intoxication, perhaps like that from alcohol or marijuana, blurry or double vision, and unsteadiness.
 These usually pass within an hour or two of treatment.

-Some patients, especially at high doses, may experience stronger effects such as hallucinations or “out of body experiences”, potentially causing anxiety.
+Some patients, especially at high doses, may experience stronger effects such as hallucinations or “out-of-body experiences,” potentially causing anxiety.
 Despite any discomfort, many experts consider these effects helpful to the therapeutic outcome.

 Many patients report a joyful, euphoric sensation.
 Some describe it as tingling, calm, relaxing, and a general sense of joy and happiness.

 Treatments can relieve powerfully distressing thoughts and emotions, like those concerning suicide or ruminations on anxiety, depression, and pain.
-When, and if, this happens is not predictable.

 Ketamine infusions do not hurt.
 IV insertion may be briefly uncomfortable.
 The infusion itself is not painful.